 Mr. Rosen has taken dozens of prosecutors and investigators to the Museum of Tolerance in Los Angeles to learn about the Holocaust, racial profiling, implicit bias and the duty of law enforcement to safeguard everyone’s Constitutional rights.
 He traveled to Germany with the Vera Institute to learn about model prisons dedicated to rehabilitation and the preservation of human dignity.
 Mr. Rosen gave a TEDx talk about this trip, which included an emotional pilgrimage to the notorious Bergen-Belsen concentration camp, that has more than two million views.
 Prosecutors now regularly visit local jails and prisons to learn more about conditions on the inside and how some inmates are successfully rehabilitating themselves to become community members in good standing upon their release.

-Mr. Rosen has received numerous awards, including: the Justice Award from the Northern California Innocence Project, the Wester Sweet Award for Legal Activism from the NAACP, the Unity Award from the Minority Bar Coalition, special recognition as a founding member of the National Asian and Pacific Islanders Prosecutors’ Association, the Guardian Award from Freedom House for anti-human trafficking leadership, the Pacifica Institute’s Iftar Speaker’s Series, and the Human Rights and Justice Award from the National Council of Jewish Women.
+Mr. Rosen has received numerous awards, including: the Justice Award from the Northern California Innocence Project, the Wester Sweet Award for Legal Activism from the NAACP, the Unity Award from the Minority Bar Coalition, special recognition as an early member and strong supporter of the National Asian and Pacific Islanders Prosecutors’ Association, the Guardian Award from Freedom House for anti-human trafficking leadership, the Pacifica Institute’s Iftar Speaker’s Series, and the Human Rights and Justice Award from the National Council of Jewish Women.

 Mr. Rosen joined the Santa Clara County District Attorney's Office as a prosecutor in 1995.
 During his career, he successfully prosecuted some of the most difficult, complex and high-profile criminal cases, including drug trafficking, burglary, robbery, rape, child molestation, gang violence, and murder.
 In his last remaining case before taking Office as District Attorney, he obtained first degree murder convictions and life sentences against the defendants whose murder-for-hire scheme resulted in the slaying of Los Gatos businessman Mark Achilli.